Mitchell Charman is a storyteller. He loves crafting new worlds, characters, and ideas, and studying why we as humans need story to survive.

 This updated protagonist is largely adapted from the 'tragic hero', an Aristotelian archetype that poses three broad restrictions.
 The protagonist must have a fatal flaw, often hubris, that will ultimately lead to their demise; they're generally in a position of stature; and their fatal failure has to be the result of their own free will: the hero must choose one course of action over another based on his or her flaw which leads to their suffering rather than an externally enforced demise.

 The protagonists this tragic hero structure generated had always been demigods, kings, or other people of literal power.
 Today, working-middle-class prevails and superiority comes in the form of intelligence or a unique skill: this is, after all, what defines a successful person.
 Sherlock Holmes was the first to recognise this, pioneering an updated model on the traditional archetype.
-The others have followed suit with House as the best in the medical field, Cal Lightman as best in the world at reading expressions, Patrick Jane pioneering crime fighting mentalism, Harvey Specter as the best lawyer, the list goes on.
+The others have followed suit with House as the best in the medical field, Cal Lightman as best in the world at reading expressions, Patrick Jane pioneering crime-fighting mentalism, Harvey Specter as the best lawyer, and the list goes on.

 An exception to this guide is Shawn Spencer.
 While he is inarguably very intelligent, he's presented as profoundly stupid at times.
 The purpose of the 'position of power' element of the tragic hero is so they have higher stakes, further to fall, and greater tragedy when they do.
 Shawn is riding a lie from the very first episode with stakes that get higher and higher every season, so he still has this required room to fail.